godotengine/godot-docs/classes/class_colorpicker.rst

 | *Getter* | is_hsv_mode()       |
 +----------+---------------------+

-If ``true``, allows to edit color with Hue/Saturation/Value sliders.
+If ``true``, allows editing the color with Hue/Saturation/Value sliders.

 **Note:** Cannot be enabled if raw mode is on.